To secure the communication between Packetbeat and Elasticsearch, you can use HTTPS and basic authentication. Here is a sample configuration:

 The IP and port of the Elasticsearch nodes.

 Elasticsearch doesn’t have built-in basic authentication, but you can achieve it either by using a web proxy or by using X-Pack to secure Elasticsearch.
-For more information, see the X-Pack documentation about securing Elasticsearch, including the topic about Beats and security.
+For more information, see the X-Pack documentation about securing Elasticsearch and Packetbeat and X-Pack Security.

 Packetbeat verifies the validity of the server certificates and only accepts trusted certificates.
 Creating a correct SSL/TLS infrastructure is outside the scope of this document.